Why do betting shops thrive on the high street?

 “There is also the social aspect to betting, which online chat rooms on betting sites cannot replace.
 From the bookies to customers, the community feeling of the bookmakers creates an atmosphere that cannot be experienced through a mobile phone screen or at home.”ImageHolders, 2021

 Bookies are a place for people to go and engage with their bet.
 For some, it’s a place of shelter and protection from a night of sleeping rough.
 For others, it’s a chance to meet people that enjoy the same pastime as you – much like meeting a fellow football fan or brass band member.
-For your elderly neighbour that’s unsure about putting his bank details online, it’s a hobby they’ve spent years establishing.
+Perhaps for your older neighbour who is unsure about putting his bank details online, it’s a hobby they’ve spent years establishing.

-It may be undeniable that there’s a few out there that roll the dice one too many times.
+It may be undeniable that there are a few out there that roll the dice one too many times.
 For some, it’s a safe haven of social engagement.
-It can be much like your local pub; and we all enjoy a pint every now and then.
+It can be much like your local pub, and we all enjoy a pint every now and then.

 But whether you’re having a drink or placing a bet, it’s important to remember, ‘when the fun stops, stop!’
 (BeGamble Aware, 2021).

 Begambleaware.org.
 2021.
 BeGambleAware®: GamblingHelp & Gambling Addiction |BeGambleAware.

 Lilly, C., 2021.
 Gambling statistics 2020: Learn more about how Brits gamble | Finder

 Stewart, S. and Zack, M., 2008.
 Development and psychometric evaluation of a three-dimensional Gambling Motives Questionnaire.Addiction, [online] 103(7), pp.1110-111